dart-lang/language/working/333 - shared memory multithreading/shared_native_memory.md

 }
 ```

-Note that youou can only enter `Isolate` when it is not used by another thread.
+Note that `runSync` can only enter an `Isolate` when it is not used by
+another thread.

-**TODO**: Futhermore we might want to facilitate integration with third-party
+**TODO**: Furthermore we might want to facilitate integration with third-party
 event-loops: e.g. allow to create isolate without scheduling its event loop on
 our own thread pool and provide equivalents of `Dart_SetMessageNotifyCallback`
 and `Dart_HandleMessage`.
 Though maybe we should not bundle this all together